Photo: Lynn Rentz

 Once most mechanical issues had been addressed we began to take longer road trips—to Vancouver Island, California, New Mexico, Oregon, Washington and Montana.
 We’d pack an amazing amount of stuff into that little car, and then throw a set of golf clubs on top of the pile in the back seat to help hold down the load as we cruised with the top down.
 We soon bought a small tent trailer—a Kamperoo—that we hauled on more holidays.

 Sadly, Rod passed away in 2014.
-I still enjoy driving the Camaro, although the trips are shorter and always bittersweet.
+I still enjoy driving that 1967 Camaro convertible, although the trips are shorter and always bittersweet.
 I will soon pass the car along to Rod’s son and then he, too, will be able to experience the incomparable joy of the open road, of the sun and wind on his face and, hopefully, the pleasure of making improvements to a car that’s now passed 50, but still rarin’ to go.